Koustubha-naik/website/content/posts/letsgo.md

 ## My Study Plan

- This is nothing but I splitted all **CPTS** topic into different .
-Which looks Good for me
+ This is nothing fancy—just how I broke down all the **CPTS** topics into parts that make sense for me—helps me stay on track and not feel overwhelmed.

 ### **Part 1: Getting Started**

 | Topic | What It Means |